 After the prospectus is successfully defended, research should be commenced.
 The student should provide regular progress reports to the committee chair as research is conducted and the dissertation begun.
 Students should consult with their chair if they have questions about how much information they should provide to other committee members, and when.
 Of course, a student should call upon members of his/her committee whenever the student wants or needs their expertise.
 At least once a semester, students should make a point of acquainting each committee member with their progress.

 Once the dissertation is completed and approved by the committee chair, students should provide each member of the committee with a copy of the dissertation.
 Once each member deems it acceptable, it is time for the student to schedule an oral defense.
-Note that under existing Graduate School policies, a defense cannot be schedule until the dissertation is ready for presentation to the Graduate School and for deposit in the University library.
+Note that under existing Graduate School policies, a defense cannot be scheduled until the dissertation is ready for presentation to the Graduate School and for deposit in the University library.
 The final oral examination usually centers on the dissertation, but, as the Graduate School regulations indicate, the student must be prepared to meet questions relating to any of the work he or she has done for the degree.

 Each member of the committee must attend.
 Other faculty and students may attend as well.
 A dissertation defense lasts at least one hour and may not exceed two and one-half hours.
 Students are encouraged to talk with the chair about how the defense will be conducted.
 Members of the committee will ask questions about how the research was conducted, data analyzed and so forth.
 Other faculty may ask questions as well.
 In the unlikely event that a student fails the defense, the Graduate School allows that “a second and last attempt may be scheduled after a lapse of at least three months.”